SilasReinagel/silasreinagel.github.io/_posts/2018-07-23-static-dependency-access.md

 ... public LevelSelectionScene(MusicPlayer musicPlayer, SpriteBatch spriteBatch) { ... } ...
 ```

 You update all of your scenes, make their constructors bigger, store the `SpriteBatch `in a field, register him in the composition root, and inject him into every single scene.
-It took a bit more work than you expected, but hey, everyone knows that sometimes writing code the right takes a bit of work. *"This is just the price of doing things the right way"*, you tell yourself.
+It took a bit more work than you expected, but hey, everyone knows that sometimes writing code the right way takes a bit of work. *"This is just the price of doing things the right way"*, you tell yourself.
 However, doubt starts to grow at the back of your brain.
 Too small to acknowledge, but just enough to make you think, **"Should it be this hard to add something that I already know I need just about everywhere?"**

 The next ticket is waiting for you in **Up Next**, you quickly assign it to yourself and mark it **In Progress**.
 It's time to add navigation to all your scene.
 Users will want to click buttons or perform actions that will take them from one scene to another.
 No problem.